Finance

 1. The fundamental analysis increases our knowledge and understanding of the global market.
 Hence help us to get a clearer picture of the general health of the world economy.

-2. We can use fundamental analysis to explain some of the unexpected movements of the prices.
+2. We can use fundamental analysis to explain some of the unexpected movements in the prices.
 Hence know what moves the prices higher or lower.

 3. A major news release can sometimes ignite massive price movement when there is a big difference between expectations and actual results.
 It can be very profitable if you can predict and capture this price movement.